hirosystems/docs/docs/stacks-blockchain-api/feature-guides/use-stacks-blockchain-api.md

 ---
-Title: How to use Stacks Blockchain API
+Title: Use Stacks Blockchain API
 ---

-# How to use Stacks Blockchain API
+# Use Stacks Blockchain API

 The RESTful JSON API can be used without any authorization.
 The base path for the API is: